Disclosure of Criminal Records

 - may apply for a course that requires, or contains activites that require, a Disclosure and Barring Service (DBS) check and therefore the disclosure of criminal convictions.

 We have a positive approach to supporting our students and disclosure of a conviction does not automatically result in the withdrawal of an offer or the termination of registration.
+To this end London Metropolitan University has become a signatory to Unlock, which focuses on giving a fair chance for students with conviction.
 However, the University expects and requires its applicants and students to be honest, open and to disclose their status with regard to criminal convictions appropriately and in accordance with the policy below.

 The appendices provide two useful flowcharts: